Haugen urges lawmakers to avert impasse on social media laws

 Haugen, a data scientist who worked as a product manager in Facebook’s civic integrity unit, buttressed her assertions with a massive trove of internal company documents she secretly copied and provided to federal securities regulators and Congress.

+“Facebook wants you to get caught up in a long, drawn out debate over the minutiae of different legislative approaches.
+Please don’t fall into that trap,” she told the lawmakers Wednesday.
+“Time is of the essence.
+There is a lot at stake here.
+You have a once-in-a-generation opportunity to create new rules for our online world.”

-When she made her first public appearance this fall, laying out a far-reaching condemnation of the social network giant before a Senate Commerce subcommittee, she shared how she believes Facebook’s platforms could be made safer and offered prescriptions for action by Congress.
+When she made her first public appearance this fall, laying out a far-reaching condemnation of the social network giant before a Senate Commerce subcommittee, Haugen offered prescriptions for action by Congress.
 She rejected the idea of breaking up the tech giant as many lawmakers are calling for, favoring instead targeted legislative remedies.

 Facebook and other social media companies use computer algorithms to rank and recommend content.
 They govern what shows up on users’ news feeds.
 Haugen’s idea is to remove the protections in cases where dominant content driven by algorithms favors massive engagement by users over public safety.